 - 1 recipe Easy No Cook Thai Peanut Sauce

-- 1 block about 16-ounces firm tofu, drained of all moisture and dried well, then chopped
+- 16 oz block tofu drained of all moisture and dried well, then chopped

 - Make one recipe Easy No Cook Thai Peanut Sauce.